 Have you been crying out to God, feeling that He is not responding?
 Don't give up.
 He hears you and will answer.

 Prayer: Father, thank You for having compassion on me and for the joy of intimate communion with You.
-I pray I will be a blessing to You.
+I pray I will use the new life You have given me to honor You.
 I pray in the name of Jesus.
 Amen.